Ayankhannn/Sales-Trends-Dashboard/README.md

 ## Project insight

-- The Maximum senior citizens are more likely to give 5 star ratings.
+- The Maximum senior citizens are more likely to give the more star ratings.
--
+- Comparing to women ,men are more likely to spend money on clothing which is 2x.
+- People got more comfortable using credit cards,category with hassle-free payment method.
+- Fall is the season where Businesse can make big money, buying supplies, clothing, gadgets, and other necessities for the school year.
 -
 -